Docs

 • utils/ folder

-And in this file, import Better Auth and create your instance.
+And in this file, import Better Auth and create your auth instance.
 Make sure to export the auth instance with the variable name auth or as a default export.

 auth.ts